Your audience

 Automation — Trigger messages automatically based on user behavior or data changes.
 For example, send a welcome message when someone first opens your app, or a re-engagement message if they haven’t visited in 30 days.
 See Scenes, In-App Automation, and About Automations and Sequences.

-Channel Coordination — When you have Named Users with multiple channels, Airship can help you choose the best channel to reach each person.
+Channel Coordination — When you have named users with multiple channels, Airship can help you choose the best channel to reach each person.
 For example, you might prefer to send messages to the channel they used most recently, or let users choose their preferred channel.
 See Channel Coordination.

 Analytics and insights — Use user data to understand your audience better.
 See which segments are most engaged, which personalization strategies work best, and how user behavior changes over time.
 See Reports & Analytics.